 COVID-19 and the impact on trust

-The COVID-19 pandemic is the most severe economic and social shock in living memory.
-It is having wide-ranging effects on people’s quality of life and work, including their perceptions of the society around them.
-Eurofound's unique e-survey, Living, working and Covid-19, aims to capture the most immediate changes and their impact, with the aim of helping to shape the response to this crisis.
-Three rounds of the survey have been carried out to date, allowing for comparison between the first round in April, when most Member States were in lockdown, the second round in July, when society and economies were slowly reopening, and the third round in March 2021, almost a year into living through the pandemic.
-Adapting EQLS questions, part of the survey focuses on people’s levels of trust in institutions, including the healthcare system, and optimism about the future.
+The COVID-19 pandemic, as the most severe economic and social shock in living memory, has had wide-ranging effects on people’s quality of life and work, including their perceptions of the society around them.
+Eurofound's unique e-survey, Living, working and COVID-19, aimed to capture the most immediate changes and their impact, with the aim of helping to shape the response to this crisis.
+Five rounds of the survey have been carried out, allowing for comparison during the different stages of living through the pandemic.
+Adapting EQLS questions, part of the survey focused on people’s levels of trust in institutions, including the healthcare system, and optimism about the future.

 Innovation, working conditions and trust